j9t/little-books/manuscript/html-css-frameworks.md

 </nav>
 ```

-The only missing piece or, literally, link, is connecting the library so to have it apply the functionality to the chosen patterns, on basis of the mandated markup.
+The only missing piece or, literally, link, is connecting the library so as to have it apply the functionality to the chosen patterns, on basis of the mandated markup.

 For example, to use [Bootstrap](https://getbootstrap.com/), we must reference something like: